 Otium is another popular fine dining option in Tirana.
 There is no set menu.
 Instead, the menu features what is fresh each day.
 The waiter will go through that day’s options with you when you’re seated.
 One thing that threw me off — the prices were never mentioned.
 It’s almost an “if you have to ask you can’t afford it” concept.
 Other than that, the experience was great, both the food and service.

 The presentation was also gorgeous,

 Next time I return I’ll try the steak, as several people told me it’s the best in town.

 Rruga Brigada VIII // +355 69 927 7086

-Duff in an American style sports bar.
+Duff in an American-style sports bar.
 In fact, you can usually find a game playing on the projector out on the patio.
 Duff is also where I was unanimously told by locals I could find Tirana’s best burger.
 And they were right!

-Big, messy burgers, crisp fries and cold beer — perfection.
-Duff was even happy to accommodate my vegetarian friend and went off menu to make a burger she said was delicious.
+Big, messy burgers, crisp fries, and cold beer — perfection.
+Duff was even happy to accommodate my vegetarian friend and went off-menu to make a burger she said was delicious.

 Rruga Pjeter Bogdani Number 19 // +355 4 225 8411

 Çoko was another one of my default restaurants.
-The interior is gorgeous, and a table on the outdoor terrace is the perfect place to people watch on the street below during dinner.
+The interior is gorgeous, and a table on the outdoor terrace is the perfect place for to people watch on the street below during dinner.
 The menu has choices ranging from a poached egg burger to beef tongue in a miso sauce.
 The restaurant also serves some of the best paté I’ve ever had.
 The fact that they use bacon in the recipe and serve it with cornbread probably has a lot do with that!

 Another of my favorite dishes is their roasted octopus over chickpeas with dill: